 It’s great to add multiple-choice questions, radio buttons, and other close-ended questions in your hotel survey form to collect specific data.
 But don’t forget to add an open-ended question in order to see the data in a different light.

 Customer satisfaction surveys (CSAT) provide quantitative data which is easy to understand and can be used to quickly identify trends and possible solutions.
 Since CSAT scores are easily benchmarked, they are a useful measure of customer feedback.
 Use the CSAT survey to compare your hotel’s scores with competitors throughout the industry.
 Evaluate the customer feedback received to improve the guest experience.

 The CSAT question asks the customer a simple question, “How would you rate your overall satisfaction with the service you received?”

 Guests rate their satisfaction on a scale of 1 to 5 as follows:

 5. Personal Details

-Along with capturing customer feedback, you can also add in a properly formatted and consolidated question asking users for their contact information.
-You can choose from various details that you require, such as Name, Mailing Address, Phone Number, and Email Address.
+When capturing customer feedback, you can also add a question asking users for their contact information.
+This is easily achieved whether you are using a feedback app or an online survey software.
+You can customize a screen asking for your guests’ details.
+Choose from various details that you require, such as name, mailing address, phone number, and email address.